 Making money off the backs of desperate human beings and homeless children, by allowing them to be exploited for modern-day sex slavery is not a problem for Tony Ortega.

-During the tirade he excluded the words “child sex trafficking” and used the phrase “underage prostitutes”.
+During the tirade, he excluded the words “child sex trafficking” and used the phrase “underage prostitutes”.
 Positioning the victims as simply prostitutes that had not yet come of age.
-As if prostitution is a pre existing condition in their fate.
+As if prostitution is a pre-existing condition in their fate.

 Furthermore, they are the “users of the service.
 Most drug addicted and homeless”.
 And, it is easier to find them when they are being sold on the Internet by their traffickers than if they are at bus stations!

-So, all in all, Backpage is helping the community by providing a platform for them to be sold.
+He dehumanizes these kids in every sentence.
+And his version is events is, all in all, Backpage is helping the community by providing a platform for them to be sold.
 Furthermore, they are not children.
 They are underage prostitutes.
 And “sex work” can be an honorable profession for a minor.
 It is just not shown in a positive light.